DavidFirth/alt3/docs/_posts/2017-11-10-grueltide.md

 <img width="100%" src="/assets/images/2017-11-11-New-Sou-Swa.svg" title="Schedule strength charts, Newcastle, Southampton and Swansea, as at 2017-11-10">

-After completion of the last round of Premier League matches before Christmas, then:
+After completion of the last round of Premier League matches before Christmas:

 + **Southampton** will have played **11 of their first 19 matches at home**.